[For the German version of this newsletter, please use the button at the top right to change the language.]

 The Helmholtz Open Science Newsletter is published by the Helmholtz Open Science Office.

-Editorial staff: Roland Bertelmann, Dr. Christoph Bruch, Lea Maria Ferguson, Dr. Reinhard Messerschmidt, Dr. Heinz Pampel, Antonia C. Schrader, Dr. Paul Schultze-Motel, and Nina Weisweiler.
+Editorial staff: Roland Bertelmann, Christoph Bruch, Lea Maria Ferguson, Heinz Pampel, Janina Richter, Antonia C. Schrader, Paul Schultze-Motel, and Nina Weisweiler.

 Subscribe to our newsletter.